-- 1. Mandatory Reporting of Child Abuse.
+Mandatory Reporting of Child Abuse.
 All Kenyon employees, including confidential resources, are required to immediately report any knowledge or reasonable suspicion that a minor (someone under 18 years old) is experiencing abuse or neglect based on information shared by the minor, any other individual, or one's own observations or knowledge.
 View the College's policy regarding the protection of minors on campus.
-See Section VI.D. for more information. - 2.
-Ohio Felony Reporting Requirement.
+See Section VI.D. for more information.

+- 2. Ohio Felony Reporting Requirement.
 Under Ohio law, all individuals, excluding confidential resources, must report possible felonies, including sexual violence.
 Under Ohio Revised Code Section 2921.22, medical professionals, mental health professionals and clergy are not required to report felonies.
 See Section VI.E. for more information. - 3.
 Ohio Medical Professional Reporting Requirements.
 In Ohio, medical professionals have distinct legally mandated reporting responsibilities.
 Where a medical professional knows or has reasonable cause to believe that serious physical harm resulted from an offense of violence, the medical professional is required to make a report to law enforcement.
 Medical professionals must deem a patient medically stable before reporting and must communicate to the patient that the patient does not have to report and/or speak to the police.
-If the patient chooses not to speak to police at the time of the medical examination, the medical professional does not need to report the patient's name only the date, general time, and general location of the incident.

-- 4. Risk of Harm to Self or Others.
+If the patient chooses not to speak to police at the time of the medical examination, the medical professional does not need to report the patient's name only the date, general time, and general location of the incident. - 4.
+Risk of Harm to Self or Others.
 Mental health professionals are required to disclose information where there is an imminent threat of harm to self (the client) or others. - 5.
 Clery Act Reporting.
 Pursuant to the Clery Act, anonymous statistical information for certain offenses that have been reported at campus locations must be shared with Campus Safety.
-The information does not include the names or any other identifying information about the persons involved in such incidents.
+The information does not include the names or any other identifying information about the persons involved in such incidents. - 6.
+Subpoenas and Search Warrants.
+If the College is served with a subpoena or search warrant, it may be required to turn over relevant records.